-The growing importance of cash transfers as an anti-poverty tool in the developing world has highlighted the importance of understanding how households make decisions and allocate resources.
-Over the past three decades the theory of household resource allocation has evolved from unitary models that treat the household as a single entity (Samuelson 1956; Becker 1974; Becker 1981) to models that argue that preferences may vary within the household and that the distribution of bargaining power across household members will determine intra-household decision-making dynamics (Chiappori 1988; Chiappori 1992; Lundberg and Pollack 1993; Lundberg and Pollack 1994; Manser and Brown 1980; McElroy and Horney 1981).
+(Chiappori 1988; Chiappori 1992; Lundberg and Pollack 1993; Lundberg and Pollack 1994; Manser and Brown 1980; McElroy and Horney 1981).
 This shift has been supported by a growing amount of empirical evidence rejecting the predictions of the unitary model.
 However, these papers are largely based on the reduced form effect of income transfers on household outcomes, negating the unitary model but providing little specific evidence in support of alternative explanations.
-This paper addresses this gap in the literature by examining the effects of changes in income dynamics on direct measures of household decision making, utilizing the age discontinuity in eligibility for the South African pension.
+This paper addresses this gap in the literature by examining the effects of changes in income dynamics on direct measures of household decision-making, utilizing the age discontinuity in eligibility for the South African pension.

 Empirical work on this topic has generally focused on rebutting the predictions of the unitary model by examining outcomes after exogenous changes in income.
-The unitary model has been rejected when it is shown that these outcomes differ by the gender of the recipient.
+The unitary model has been rejected when it has been shown that these outcomes differ by the gender of the recipient.
 If the model held the identity of the recipient should not matter.
-For example, using the South African pension, Duflo (2003) finds that living with a eligible female leads to improvement in nutrition indicators of girls (but not boys) while male pension eligibility has no effect on child nutrition.1 These papers provide convincing evidence that control of resources matters and have resonated in the policy community.
-In fact, due to studies that suggest that money given to or controlled by women is spent in more productive ways than money given to men, particularly for children's outcomes (Thomas 1990; Thomas 1994; Duflo 2003), many cash transfer programs specifically target women.
+For example, using the South African pension, Duflo (2003) finds that living with an eligible female leads to improvement in nutrition indicators of girls (but not boys) while male pension-eligibility has no effect on child nutrition.
+These papers provide convincing evidence that control of resources matters and have resonated in the policy community.
+In fact, due to studies that suggest that money given to or controlled by women is spent in more productive ways than money given to men, particularly for children's outcomes (Thomas 1990,1994; Duflo 2003), many cash transfer programs specifically target women.

-This paper will use the South African pension to study how a permanent, large, and plausibly exogenous change in individual income affects the identity of the primary decision maker in the household.
-This analysis is motivated by a standard collective approach where a household maximizes the weighted sum of its members' utility functions subject to a budget constraint (Chiappori 1988; Chiappori 1992).
-The influence that each family member's preferences has on the ultimate allocation of resources (usually termed bargaining power in the empirical literature) is represented by the weight attached to his or her utility function.
-Existing theory and empirical evidence shows that bargaining power is determined by a combination of many factors within the household including education, income, assets, and governmental policies that determine rights both within and outside of marriage.2 In this paper I will be concentrating on the role of just one of these factors, individual unearned income.
-The collective approach is a general framework that encompasses many more specific models of household behavior, including well known models that specify bargaining solutions (Manser and Brown 1980; McElroy and Horney 1981).
-Because the goal of this paper is only to show that decision making is moved by changes in the assumed components of bargaining power, the general framework is appropriate.3
+This paper will use the South African pension to study how a permanent, large, and plausibly exogenous change in individual income affects the identity of the primary decision-maker in the household.
+This analysis is motivated by a standard collective approach where a household maximizes the weighted sum of its members' utility functions subject to a budget constraint (Chiappori 1988, 1992).
+The influence that each family member's preferences have on the ultimate allocation of resources (usually termed bargaining power in the empirical literature) is represented by the weight attached to his or her utility function.
+Existing theory and empirical evidence show that bargaining power is determined by a combination of many factors within the household including education, income, assets, and governmental policies that determine rights both within and outside of marriage.
+In this paper I will be concentrating on the role of just one of these factors, individual unearned income.
+The collective approach is a general framework that encompasses many more specific models of household behavior, including well-known models that specify bargaining solutions (Manser and Brown 1980; McElroy and Horney 1981).
+Because the goal of this paper is only to show that decision-making is moved by changes in the assumed components of bargaining power, the general framework is appropriate.3